 We are required under U.S. GAAP to test goodwill for possible impairment on an annual basis and to test goodwill and long-lived assets, including amortizable intangible assets, for impairment at any other time that circumstances arise indicating the carrying value may not be recoverable.
-For purposes of testing for impairment, the Company currently operates as one reporting unit: the core Lattice ("Core") business, which includes intellectual property and semiconductor devices.
-No impairment charges were recorded in the third quarter of fiscal 2017, no impairment charges related to goodwill were recorded in fiscal 2016, and no impairment charges were recorded for the Core segment in fiscal 2015.
-There is no assurance that future impairment tests will indicate that goodwill will be deemed recoverable.
+For purposes of testing goodwill for impairment, the Company currently operates as one reporting unit: the core Lattice ("Core") business, which includes intellectual property and semiconductor devices.
+No impairment charges were recorded in the first quarter of fiscal 2018, and no impairment charges related to goodwill were recorded in either fiscal year 2017 or 2016.
+Impairment charges related to amortizable intangible assets from the Silicon Image acquisition totaled approximately \$32.4 million and \$7.9 million in fiscal years 2017 and 2016, respectively.
+There is no assurance that future impairment tests will indicate that goodwill or amortizable intangible assets will be deemed recoverable.
 As we continue to review our business operations and test for impairment or in connection with possible sales of assets, we may have impairment charges in the future, which may be material.